- Getting Around

-What is the Pierce Transit Spanaway-Parkland-Midland Runner?
+What is the Pierce Transit Spanaway Runner?

-Pierce Transit Runner has the same fare as riding a Pierce Transit bus:
+What does it cost to ride and how do I pay?Pierce Transit Runner has the same fare as riding a Pierce Transit bus:

 - $2.00 for an adult